thestriver/100_days_of_code/AWS_CCP.md

 Regions

-Availability Zones - 25 Launched Regions (geographically distinct), 80 Availability Zones , 218+ Edge Locations
+Availability Zones - 25 Launched Regions (geographically distinct), 80 Availability Zones , 218+ Edge Locations.

 AZs are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100 km (60 miles) of each other. and **<10ms latency between AZs**

-Edge Locations - Owned by Trsuted partner/serve requests for Cloudfront and Route 53.
+Edge Locations - Owned by Trusted partner/serve requests for Cloudfront and Route 53.
 Sometimes also used by S3 Transfer Acceleration and API Gateway.
 Reliable, **low latency** and high throughput network connectivity

 GovCloud Regions - host sensitive Controlled Unclassified Information